 11. Mix Modern Elements with the Traditional

-Chances are if you’ve bought a Victorian home, you’re a fan of traditional design but when modernising, bringing in contemporary touches will create an effortlessly sophisticated feel and are a fabulous way personalise the space.
+Chances are if you’ve bought a Victorian home, you’re a fan of traditional design but when modernizing, bringing in contemporary touches will create an effortlessly sophisticated feel and are a fabulous way personalize the space.
 Modern and traditional design sits harmoniously together as you can see with the ornate sideboard styled with more contemporary elements above.
 So don’t discount the details you love just because they’re not in the same style as your period home.

 12. Fix and Make Fireplaces a Feature

 Victorian fireplaces are the epitome of dream home features for period property owners.
 If you’ve got one, don’t ever let it go.
-If you can, restore yours to its former glory with a fresh lick of paint, polish and new tiles and it will instantly become your favourite feature in that room.
+If you can, restore yours to its former glory with a fresh lick of paint, polish and new tiles and it will instantly become your favorite feature in that room.
 Not to mention a new best friend for chilly winter nights.